 The chapel itself was built in 1541 for the Incorporation of Hammermen, a trade guild.
 In the years leading up to the Reformation, Mary of Guise, the Queen Regent, organized academic lectures within its walls.
 The Queen Regent, like the church, was Roman Catholic.

 But the small chapel soon became a part of the Protestant Reformation.
 Colleagues of John Knox, a key figure in the Reformation, preached there.
 After the Reformation, the Hammermen appointed a Protestant minister to take the place of their Catholic chaplain.
 Several of Edinburgh’s Protestant martyrs were taken to Magdalen Chapel to be dressed for their burials.
+The table situated below the stained glass windows was utilized for this purpose.
 Now, the Scottish Reformation Society uses the building as its headquarters.